OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges.md

 ### Write to an unbounded range

 You cannot set cell-level properties such as `values`, `numberFormat`, and `formula` on an unbounded range because the input request is too large.
 For example, the following code snippet is not valid because it attempts to specify `values` for an unbounded range.
-The API will return an error if you attempt to set cell-level properties for an unbounded range.
+The API returns an error if you attempt to set cell-level properties for an unbounded range.

 ```js
 var range = context.workbook.worksheets.getActiveWorksheet().getRange('A:B');